zxphyrx/highway/app/views/overview/submit.md

 # Collecting your points

 When you get approved, you'll get an email!
-Your points will automatically get added to the system
+Your points will automatically get added to the system.

 <!-- To check your points, go to #highway and run /checkpoints! -->